uxxman/service_record/README.md

 Rails is packed with all the amazing tools to get you started with building your new awesome project and enforces reliable and battle-tested guidelines.
 One of the guideline is "**thin controllers and fat models**", but sometimes (actually most of the time) its difficult to follow because most business requirements are not that simple like most CRUD operations.

 Enters, ServiceRecord.
-Its similar to ActiveRecord models but their sole purpose is perform a big/complex/muilt-step task.
+Its similar to ActiveRecord models but their sole purpose is to perform a big/complex/muilt-step task without bloating the controllers or models.

 ## Installation